Code-Institute-Submissions/ucfdmp-dn/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-*The Monkees - project* PDF with sketches and wieframes included in dev folder.
+- The Monkees - project [PDF](../dev/the_monkees_project.pdf) with sketches and wieframes included in dev folder.
+    - or locate manually in folder ../dev/the_monkees_project.pdf

 ## Features

-**News page** provides option to show news using bootstrap cards.
+- **News page** provides option to show news using bootstrap cards.

-**Listen page** provides option to view embeded youtube videos and listen to spotify albums.
+- **Listen page** provides option to view embeded youtube videos and listen to spotify albums.
 Both options redirect to reevant official pages.

-**Band page** provides some description of band itself and it's members.
+- **Band page** provides some description of band itself and it's members.

-**Book event page** provides option to send request to book event with short description and preferred date.
+- **Book event page** provides option to send request to book event with short description and preferred date.

-**Contact page** provides option to send any question using simple form.
+- **Contact page** provides option to send any question using simple form.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.